alunxu/AlunXu.github.io/_posts/2018-03-12-react-conferences-to-attend-in-2018.md

 ---
 layout: post
-title: 'React.js Conferences to Attend in 2018'
+title: "React.js Conferences to Attend in 2018"
 tags: [Startups, JavaScript]
 featured_image_thumbnail:
 featured_image: assets/images/posts/2018/6.jpg
+published: false
 ---

 Conferences are a perfect way to make friends and learn from experts.
 Here are some React conferences to look forward to in 2018.